apache/accumulo-website/_posts/blog/2017-04-21-introducing-uno-and-muchos.md

 author: Mike Walch
 ---

-While [Accumulo's installation instructions][install] are simple, it can be time consuming to install Accumulo given its requirement on [Hadoop] and [Zookeeper] being installed and running.
+While Accumulo's installation instructions are simple, it can be time consuming to install Accumulo given its requirement on [Hadoop] and [Zookeeper] being installed and running.
 For a one-time production installation, this set up time (which can take up to an hour) is not much of an inconvenience.
 However, it can become a burden for developers who need to frequently set up Accumulo to test code changes, switch between different